rahulmaurya26/CHROME-EXTENSION-FOR-TIME-TRACKING-AND-PRODUCTIVITY-ANALYTICS/README.md

       The second backend script, fetch_data.php, is responsible for serving usage data to the popup.
 It accepts a query parameter (type) which determines whether to return today’s data (live) or the past 7 days           (weekly).
 The script groups and sums durations by site, then returns the data as JSON.

       To enhance the usefulness of the report, the backend also classifies each site as Productive, Unproductive, or Neutral using a predefined list of domains.
 For example, sites like GitHub or Stack Overflow are        considered productive, while Facebook or YouTube are marked unproductive.
+  ## Data Flow and Integration
+     The flow of data is seamless: user behavior is captured in the browser, sent to the backend server, stored in a database, and finally fetched by the UI to be presented to the user.
+Everything is done using local resources (localhost), ensuring that no external services are involved
+  ## Conclusion
+     This project is a simple but effective tool for web usage analytics.
+It combines browser scripting, UI rendering, PHP-based API handling, and MySQL data storage in a full-stack setup.
+It’s ideal for productivity analysis, parental monitoring, or self-awareness of browsing habits.
+With small improvements, such as login authentication or category customization, this project can evolve into a professional-grade productivity tool.